Spacerat/spacerat.github.io/_drafts/2019_04_24-Postgres-Internals-1.markdown

 - `00 24` is 36 in decimal.
 36 bytes in, a long series of 0s begins.
 - `90 1f` actually corresponds to line `00001f90` in the hex dump, where non-zero values reappear, and `moop` eventually shows up.

+### Takeaways

+_TODO_

+- Something about maximum theoretical read speed and overhead of postgres when transferring data
+- Something about calculation of actual quantity of data from `relpages`
+- Something about larger overhead from smaller tables

 [Internals of PostgreSQL]: http://www.interdb.jp/pg/index.html